Billionaire Profile

 Early Life

-John Elkann was born in New York City on April 1, 1976.
-He is the son of Alain Elkann and Margherita Agnelli.
-His early life involved schooling in the United Kingdom, Brazil, and France.
-He is fluent in four languages: Italian, English, French, and Portuguese.
-He obtained a baccalauréat scientifique from the Lycée Victor-Duruy in Paris in 1994.
+John Philip Jacob Elkann was born in New York City on April 1, 1976.
+He holds Italian nationality.
+Elkann spent his childhood in the United Kingdom, Brazil, France, and Italy, which enabled him to become fluent in Italian, English, Spanish, and Portuguese.
+He studied sciences at the Lycée Victor Duruy in Paris and later earned a degree in engineering from Politecnico di Torino in 2000.

 Rise to Success